 2. Then turn the work around so that your hook and working yarn are on the right side and the tail yarn is on the left.

 3. To work stitches on the second row (and every row after), you’ll be working along the top edge of your piece.
 So, insert your hook under both strands of the V-shaped space and work one SC as you normally would.

 And that’s it!
 Work all the way down the row, then chain 1 and turn again to start the next row.
 You can continue doing this for as many rows as you like before you bind off (which will be the next lesson).

-My sample here is 10 stitches across and 9 rows tall.
+Here is my swatch of 10 stitches across and 9 rows tall.

 Practice this stitch until you can easily hold and maneuver the yarn and hook, and your stitches become more even.
 It’s okay if they aren’t all the same at first, but that’s why you practice!
 The better you get, the more natural the movement becomes, the better your finished piece will look.

 Okay, that’s all for today!
 Thank you so much for reading this monstrously long post lol.
-I’ll see you all soon with something… a little different.
-Stay tuned.
+I’ll see you all soon!